Mastering the Conversion: Kilograms to Grams (and Vice Versa)

 Q1: Is there a quicker way to convert kilograms to grams than multiplying by 1000?

 A1: While multiplying by 1000 is straightforward, you can also simply move the decimal point three places to the right.
-For example, 2.5 kg becomes 2500 g.
+To give you an idea, 2.5 kg becomes 2500 g.

 Q2: Why is the metric system so widely used in science?